xtophs/k8s-setup-federation-cluster/README.md

 ## Federation Host Cluster
 1. Setup a kubernetes cluster.
 The scripts assume you created an ARM templates using [acs-engine](https://github.com/Azure/acs-engine). `setup-cluster.sh` will create a resource group and then deploy the ARM template.
-2. Build a hyperkube running your DNS federation provider.
+2. (optional) Build a hyperkube running your DNS federation provider.
 You can clone the kubernetes repo, add your code, set `REGISTRY` and `VERSION` environment variables and then build the hyperkube by running `./hack/dev-push-hyperkube.sh`
 3. Edit the `clouddns.conf` file in this folder with the configuration for your resource group and your service principal
 ```
 [Global]